Neoteroi/BlackSheep-Azure-API/docs/configuring-github-actions.md

 #### Configure database secrets

-Migrations need to run in the context of an admin user (able to create and delete tables), therefore configure a secret in GitHub named `DEV_DB_MIGCONNSTRING`, containing a connection string to the database.
-This secret will be used to run migrations, which will run before deploying updates of the application server.
-Storing this value in `alembic.ini` would be a mistake since it includes a password.

 Database migrations are run using [psycopg2](https://pypi.org/project/psycopg2/) driver, therefore the connection string to the database server running in Azure looks like the following: